-Again, leave very early (when it’s dark), get there around 8 am, start the hike/s, enjoy the boating and swimming activities, leave around 3 or 4 p.m and you’ll be back in the city around 10 p.m.
+Again, leave very early (when it’s dark), get there around 8 am, start the hike/s, enjoy the boating and swimming activities, leave around 3 or 4 p.m. and you’ll be back in the city around 10 p.m.

-4) Adirondack (Poke o Moonshine Mountain)
+21) Adirondack Mountains (Poke o Moonshine Mountain hike):

 Location: 5-6 hours north of NYC.

 Description: The Adirondack region of New York State is crazy large with countless hiking opportunities, but a very scenic and hard to miss mountain/hike that you might want to check out is Poke o Moonshine.

 Recommendations: Poke o Moonshine Mountain is about 1-2 hours north of Lake George, so if you want to make it here and hike the place, leave even earlier from NYC and as long as you do that, you can make this hike and a wholesome day trip outside the city.

 There are trails to enter Poke o Moonshine Mountain and the views from the top and even from the bottom of it are spectacular.